neuroengineering/njc-page/content/docs/5_Nick.md

 <div style="text-align: justify">

 <h4>About our speaker:</h4>
 Nicholas A. Del Grosso, is a postdoctoral researcher in Proteomics, at the Max Planck Institute for Biochemistry.
-During his PhD, he designed and built a virtual reality system for freely-moving rodents in the Sirota Lab (Cognition and Neural Plasticity) at LMU.
+During his Ph.D., he designed and built a virtual reality system for freely-moving rodents in the Sirota Lab (Cognition and Neural Plasticity) at LMU.
 He is not only a passionate neuroscientist but also a professional Pythonista, having written several high- and low-level Python libraries.
-In the upcoming NJC event, Nicholas will talk about Productivity in Science.
 <br> <br>

 <h2>The Lean Scientist: Productivity in Science</h2>
 This NJC event was a little bit different...we didn’t as usual discuss research, we instead covered a topic of: **How to do research**.
-Through the almost 2 hours long engaged talk and discussion we learnt about the key concepts behind: *being a lean scientist*.
+Through the almost 2 hours long engaged talk and discussion we learned about the key concepts behind: *being a lean scientist*.

 Here we will provide you with a quick overview of the main idea, but we strongly encourage you to have a look directly at Nick’s slides, which you can find on the bottom of this article.
-Throughout the Talk, Nick inspired by the experiences of his PhD and group leadership was posing challenging questions and approaches to doing science.
+Throughout the Talk, Nick inspired by the experiences of his Ph.D. and group leadership was posing challenging questions and approaches to doing science.
 Not often does the speaker start with a suggestion that he will make us start writing our thesis first day at the lab!
 <figure>
   <p align="center">
   <img alt="" height="533" src="/img/Nick/1.jpg" width="850">